Begin Main Content Area

 • #4-Provide documentation which identifies and analyzes practices that may contribute to disproportionate enrollments by race and sex.
 If voluntary remedial action was taken, describe the action and timeframe.

 • #6-Provide a list or a copy of each announcement of loans, grants, scholarships, prizes, etc., made available to students.
 If there are national origin minority persons with limited English language skills, provide copies of translated announcements or an explanation of how announcements are translated.
-Postsecondary institutions must also address how the information is provided to visually-impaired students.
+Also address how the information is provided to visually-impaired students.

-Section D: Access and Admission to Career and Technical Education Programs
+Section C: Access and Admission to Career and Technical Education Programs

 • #1-Provide the admission policy, including the eligibility criteria and/or selection procedures, used to determine entrance into a career and technical education program.